WHAT TO EXPECT

-We enjoy an 8am prayer book service led each week by members of the congregation and share in the Lord’s Supper together (except of the fifth Sunday of the month).
-There is a genuine warmth of friendship and fellowship among congregation members and we share in ‘Tea & Toast’ together on the first Sunday of the month immediately following the service.
+We enjoy a prayer book service the 4th week of each month by members of the congregation and regularly share in the Lord’s Supper together (except of the fifth Sunday of the month).
+There is a genuine warmth of friendship and fellowship among congregation members.

 A down to earth service of 65-75 adults and 20-25 children and teenagers of all ages and walks of life and cultures, no matter your situation in life you’ll feel right at home.

 The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
-The service is followed by a great morning tea, which is a great time for building relationships.
+The service is followed by a great morning tea (non COVID times), which is a great time for building relationships.

-During the 9:45 am service children are welcome to join in the fun at Preschool Promiseland (for pre-schoolers), Promiseland (for the Primary School age group) and Surge (for year 6 to 10).
-There is also a family room for parents with younger children where the service can easily be seen and the audio of the service is made available over the PA system.
+During the service children are welcome to join in the fun at Sparklers (preschool-Year 2), Bonfire (Years 3-5) and Surge (Years 6-10).
+There is also a family room inside the church for parents with younger children, where the service can easily be seen and the audio available over the PA system.